CybersecurityMom/aqs-corner-senior-cybersecurity-framework/README.md

 A human-centered cybersecurity framework for seniors — and for the people who support and train them.

-This repository hosts the **AQ’S Corner Senior Cybersecurity Framework Model™**, a modern, practical adaptation of four major cybersecurity frameworks:
+This repository hosts the **AQ’S Corner Senior Cybersecurity Framework Model™**, a modern, practical adaptation of four foundational cybersecurity standards and controls:

 - **NIST** (National Institute of Standards and Technology)
 - **CIS Benchmarks** (Center for Internet Security)